rtaylo45/libowski/README.md

 # Usage
 Pull the code to your favorite place and create a `build` folder in the main `libowski` directory. `CD` into the `build` folder and run `cmake ..` to generate the make file.
 Then run `make all` to build the project.
 The only dependence is the eigen3 library.
 It is used for all matrix types and linear algebra functions.
 It is included in the download.

+Testing is done using `ctest`.
+To run the unit test run `make test` in your build directory.